 Each participant must:

-- Be able to stay alert and to focus for eight to twelve hours at a time for up to six days while in both a classroom and outdoor settings.
+- Be able to stay alert and to focus for eight to twelve hours at a time for up to six days while in classroom, virtual and/or outdoor settings.

 - Work cooperatively as a member of a group and support a team approach, despite potentially challenging circumstances.
 This may require flexibility and the ability to compromise on an interpersonal or group level.